DracoNoir/kom/campaign/index.md

 * Campaign tech level (TL) is 4
   * Character TL may be lowered to 2 or raised (with approval, and caveats) to 5
   * Starting wealth (at TL4) is $2000 (average level) and may be lowered to $400 (poor level) or raised to $4000 (comfortable level)
-  * Ordinary TL0 – TL4 equipment from _GURPS Basic Set_ and _GURPS Low-Tech_ is available
+  * Ordinary TL0 – TL4 equipment is available
-  * Amazing equipment from _GURPS Fantasy-Tech 1—The Edge of Reality_ might be available with GM approval (and potential adjustments)
+  * Advanced equipment might be available with GM approval (and potential adjustments)
 * Starting status level is 0 and may be lowered to -1 or raised to 1
 * Characters may have up to 2 levels of rank (with approval)
 * Advantages, perks, disadvantages, and quirks